AsmShuvo/Data-Structures-Algorithms/README.md

 - Can handle **negative weight edges** and detect **negative weight cycles** (if any diagonal element `dist[i][i]` is negative after computation).
 - Nodes are typically 1-based (1 to n) in implementations.
 - Time Complexity: O(V³), where V is the number of vertices.

+## Cycle Detection algorithms:
+- DFS: for both directed and undirected graphs
+- DSU: for undirected graphs
+- Topsort:  directed graphs (if topological sort is not possible)
+- Floyd-warshal: Detects negative weight cycles in directed graphs (also applicable for undirected but we have to covert it to directed).